keu/docs/learn/airflow-kafka.md

 ## Step 2: Create a DAG with a producer task

-The [Airflow Kafka provider package](https://github.com/astronomer/airflow-provider-kafka) contains an operator allowing you to produce events directly to an existing Kafka topic, the ProduceToTopicOperator.
+The [Airflow Kafka provider package](https://github.com/astronomer/airflow-provider-kafka) contains the ProduceToTopicOperator, which you can use to produce events directly to a Kafka topic.

-1. Create a new Python file in your `dags` folder called `kafka_example_dag_1.py`.
+1. Create a new file in your `dags` folder called `kafka_example_dag_1.py`.

 2. Copy and paste the following code into the file: